darth-caedus900/Templates/graylog/cisco-meraki/instructions.md

 # Install Steps

 Install this content pack like you would any other.
-It should keep the mappings but I included them in this repo just in case they do not.
-Modify the Lookup Data Adapters should something fail.
+You will need to manually save the csv files.
+Here are some commands to create the files, but you will need to copy/paste the information in.
+I have provided the csv's used.
+I set the lookup tables to reference /etc/graylog/files but feel free to modify to meet needs.
+There are probably better ways to do this but here is how I found.
+If you find any issues or recomendations let me know!

     sudo mkdir /etc/graylog/files
     sudo cd /etc/graylog/files